disruptiveplanets/AIME/data/cad-period-sync-contour/readme.md

 ## April 26

-Pulled the data and made the sync plot
+Pulled the data and made the sync plot.
+It looks pretty good